This information will help you get ready for your surgery AND prepare for the days, weeks, and months following your surgery.

 Surgical Site/Suture Care

 All surgical patients will have a surgical site which will require care post-operatively.
 Your incision may be closed with surgical glue, you may have sutures or you may have surgical staples.
-Your physician will give you detailed instructions on how to keep the incision site clean, dry and protected during the rst weeks until the incision heals and any sutures or staples can be removed safely.
+Your physician will give you detailed instructions on how to keep the incision site clean, dry and protected during the first weeks until the incision heals and any sutures or staples can be removed safely.

-For Spine Surgery Patients, you may have a surgical drain (a small tube with a uid collection bulb on the end) that has been stitched in place inside your incision.
+For Spine Surgery Patients, you may have a surgical drain (a small tube with a fluid collection bulb on the end) that has been stitched in place inside your incision.
 If you have a surgical drain, your physician will either give you instructions for drain removal or have a home health nurse come to your home to check the incision and remove the drain for you.